Edwin Diaz earns 50th save in Mariners’ stunning comeback victory over Diamondbacks

 LeBlanc’s only run allowed came in the bottom of the inning on a solo homer from Eduardo Escobar that tied the game at 1-1.

-It remianed that way until the seventh inning when LeBlanc exited the game.
-Right-hander Nick Vincent gave up a leadoff single Nick Ahmed and walked Ketel Marte.
+It remained that way until the seventh inning when LeBlanc exited the game.
+Right-hander Nick Vincent gave up a leadoff single and Nick Ahmed walked Ketel Marte.
 A sac bunt from John Ryan Murphy put the runners into scoring position.
 With lefty-swinging pinch hitter Jon Jay at the plate, the Mariners countered with lefty Zach Duke.
 But the move didn’t yield the expected results for Seattle.
 Jay stuck his knee out on an inside curveball from Duke for a hit by pitch to load the bases.

 Servais went to right-hander Adam Warren with the top of the order coming to the plate.
 But A.J.
 Pollock was able to reach down and line a low 2-2 pitch out of the strike zone into left field for a two-run single.